azabelmena/ccom4086/numericalrepresentationincomputers/representationsinmemory.md

----
-description: >-
-  We go over how memory is organized on a cumputer, and how things like chars, pointers, and strings are represented.
+--- description: >- We go over how memory is organized on a computer, and how things like chars, pointers, and strings are represented. ---
----

 # Representations in Memory.

-## Byte Oriented memory orginization.
+## Byte Oriented memory Organization.

 We can visualize computer memory as a large array of bytes, and a byte is the smallest of unit that one can access.
 Bytes in memory are referred to by